IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

   0.0
 ```
 {: .output}

-Calculate the maximum inflammation for patient 1
+and then you can calculate the maximum inflammation for patient 1:
 ```python
 println("Maximum inflammation for patient 1: ", maximum(patient_1))
 ```